huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_mysql_instance.md

 ```

 Note that the imported state may not be identical to your resource definition, due to the attribute missing from the
 API response.
-The missing attribute is: `table_name_case_sensitivity`, `enterprise_project_id`, `password`, `ssl_option`
+The missing attribute is: `table_name_case_sensitivity`, `enterprise_project_id`, `password`, `ssl_option`,
-and `parameters`.
-It is generally recommended running `terraform plan` after importing a GaussDB MySQL instance.
-You can
+`encryption_type`, `kms_key_id` and `parameters`.
+It is generally recommended running `terraform plan` after importing
-then decide if changes should be applied to the GaussDB MySQL instance, or the resource definition should be updated to
+a GaussDB MySQL instance.
+You can then decide if changes should be applied to the GaussDB MySQL instance, or the resource
-align with the GaussDB MySQL instance.
+definition should be updated to align with the GaussDB MySQL instance.
 Also you can ignore changes as below.

 ```hcl
 resource "huaweicloud_gaussdb_mysql_instance" "test" {